 A: Sun-sensitive skin can present as sunburn, prickly heat, or make skin conditions like rosacea worse.
 Protecting the skin from the sun should be the center of your skincare routine, especially for those with sun-sensitive skin.
 Mineral sunscreen containing titanium dioxide and/or zinc oxide, which are very gentle ingredients and suitable for sensitive skin, is preferable to chemical sunscreen.
 In terms of your routine skincare products, it is best to go for fragrance-free products as fragrances can irritate your skin.

 Q: What are the top skincare tips for sunburn?

 A: Sunburn will make the skin become red, painful, and potentially peel.
 To reduce the pain and soothe the skin, you can cool down your skin with frequent cool showers or use moisturisers containing aloe vera or soy.
 If you develop blisters, you need to leave them to heal by themselves, this is so that the blister can be used as a natural dressing and prevent infection.

 Q: What skin treatments are available for sun damaged skin?

-A: Photo-aged skin can appear in many ways including wrinkles, sagging and pigmentation.
-If your main concern is photo-aged skin, various treatment including chemical peel, microneedling, lasers, skin lightening creams or topical retinoid cream could be considered, depending on individual’s skin assessment.
+A: Photo-aged skin can appear in many ways including wrinkles, sagging, and pigmentation.
+If your main concern is photo-aged skin, various treatments including chemical peel, micro-needling, lasers, skin lightening creams, or topical retinoid cream could be considered, depending on the individual’s skin assessment.
 As a result of long-term sun damage, rough patches can appear on sun-exposed skin which is called actinic keratosis.
-These are considered as precursors of skin cancer and you need to see your GP or a dermatologist to be treated with prescription cream or scraping of the lesion under local anaesthetic injection, depending on the area, size and extent of the sun-damages.
+These are considered precursors of skin cancer and you need to see your GP or a dermatologist to be treated with prescription cream or scraping of the lesion under local anesthetic injection, depending on the area, size, and extent of the sun damages.